yb175/AuthBackend/Readme2.md

-# Methods are bassically class k functions
+# Methods
-- by using methods we don't have to write repeated code again
+- Functions inside a class.
+- Prevent code repetition.

-# Static function : read
+# Static Function(Read about it)

-- we can also verify password using this
+- Can verify passwords.

-- In companies we would have different env for testing also

-process.env is a global object but we have to attach with env
+- Useful across different environments (dev, test, prod).
+- `process.env` is global; attach variables to it.

-# Express routing
+# Express Routing
+- Define routes to handle requests.